nepfaff/iiwa_setup/README.md

 1. Start the torque or position driver on the teach pendant.
 2. Run the iiwa driver by running `bazel run //kuka-driver:kuka_driver` from `drake-iiwa-driver`.
+3. If using the WSG, run the schunk driver using `bazel run //src:schunk_driver` from `drake-schunk-driver`.
-3. Run the desired script with the `--use_hardware` flag.
+4. Run the desired script with the `--use_hardware` flag.

 ## Optitrack